NASA-IMPACT/veda-odd/reports/README.md

 4. Run `uv run main.py`
 5. Run `uv run plot.py`

-## Running a report to get download stats from pypi
+## Running a report on pypi package download stats

 Pypi stats only go back 180 days.
 After installing the pypistats package you can run a command to get daily downloads: